pooley182/Plex-Meta-Manager-Wiki/MyAnimeList-Builders.md

 ## MyAnimeList User Anime List
 Gets anime in MyAnimeList User's Anime list.
 The different sub-attributes are detailed below.

+The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.

 | Attribute | Description | Required | Default |
 | :--- | :--- | :---: | :---: |
 | `username` | A user's MyAnimeList Username or `@me` for the authorized user | :heavy_check_mark: | N/A |